 The CMO should also be tracking ads and overseeing the messaging that promotes the brand across multiple channels and marketing campaigns.

-Leading the Marketing Team
+3. Lead the Marketing Team

 In most cases, the CMO is going to be managing a marketing department.
 The marketing team may include outsourcing groups that are doing certain aspects of the marketing work.
 Frequently outsourced marketing work can include anything from the overarching strategy to specific aspects of implementation or reporting.